America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 Pigs grow 10% faster.

-Meaning it in theory, in theory, it shouldn't be in the pork you see on store shelves.
+Now the makers of ractopamine say pigs have a very rapid metabolism rate so it leaves their system quickly, meaning in theory, in theory, it shouldn't be in the pork you see on store shelves.

-But here's the big but some meat testing, when it really gets to your shells, has found low levels of residue in pork products.
+Some meat testing, when it really gets to your shelves, has found low levels of residue in pork products.

-There's been no real testing that this event that I'm aware of anyway that exists in humans, and there's nothing to say that it's unsafe, but there's nothing to say that it's safe either.
+And there's nothing to say that it's unsafe, but there's nothing to say that it's safe either.

-And many countries have banned ractopamine, including look, Europe, Russia, and China.
+And many countries have banned ractopamine, including, look, Europe, Russia, and China.

 You know what?